The man, the myth, the legend himself.

 Work and Play

 At one point in time, Carmack was described as having “no empathy for other human begins”.
-The man is well known for his work ethic which involved coming into work at ungodly hour, getting everything done and then repeating the process (to the tune of 80 hours a week).
+The man is well known for his work ethic which involved coming into work at odd hours, getting everything done and then repeating the process (to the tune of 80 hours a week).
 Heck, his idea of a vacation was to take his computer to a hotel, isolate himself from the world and just code for a week or two.
 So it’s somewhat surprising that he settled down and married Katherine Anna Kang in 2000.
 Kang was renowned for the mobile games she created for id Software including Doom RPG and Orcs & Elves which were critically acclaimed.
 It seems like a match made in Heaven…and of course Carmack had to bring his workstation along when they went on their honeymoon.
 What can we say?
 There’s an impeccable work ethic and then there’s business as usual for men like Carmack.

 During the early days of id Software, John Romero found himself locked in his office.
 The solution would have been to simply call the handy man but John Carmack at the time observed the door and decided to use a battle axe on it instead.
 Yes, a friggin’ battle axe and not just any battle axe either – this was a $5000 custom made battle axe.
 The door was chopped down much to the joy of the staff at the time and the door itself remained in pieces for a good while afterwards.
 Let it not be said that Carmack couldn’t be metal as hell when he wanted to be.